uri-yanover/4qbits/_posts/2023-01-28-gee-officer-elon.md

 I'm planning a long and sad blog post called "The Four Wicked Problems of the Israeli Polis".
 However I realized that quite a few of my readers likely are not familiar with what people call a *wicked problem*, so I decided first to present a couple of interesting yet tractable cases.

 What makes a problem wicked?
-Instead of [repeating Wikipedia](https://en.wikipedia.org/wiki/Wicked_problem), let me refer you to the remarkable performance of ["Gee, Officer Krupke"](https://www.youtube.com/watch?v=L514Zv8Q4_4&t=1s), here at the BBC Proms, and originally from Bernstein and Sondheim's *West Side Story* musical.
+Instead of [repeating Wikipedia](https://en.wikipedia.org/wiki/Wicked_problem), let me refer you to the brilliant performance of ["Gee, Officer Krupke"](https://www.youtube.com/watch?v=L514Zv8Q4_4&t=1s), here at the BBC Proms, and originally from Bernstein and Sondheim's *West Side Story* musical.

 You can find the lyrics [here](https://www.westsidestory.com/gee-officer-krupke); they are a dialogue of several young members of a gang with specialists (law enforcement, judicial, therapeutic, social-work) tasked with solving society's conflict with those young men.